-Also while in Ulaan Baatar, we also got to see the complete T. Rex skeleton that was auctioned off illegally in the U.S. (for $1 million!) and just returned to Mongolia a couple of months ago.
+Also while in Ulaan Baatar we got to see the complete T. Rex skeleton that was auctioned off illegally in the U.S. (for USD $1 million!) and was only returned to Mongolia a couple of months ago.

 After a few days in Ulaan Baatar, we set out with for the Gobi desert.
 We got to see some amazing views along the way.
 I expected Mongolia to have wide, open spaces, and it sure does!
 But there are also lots of mountains.
 Most nights we stayed in gers, or yurts, owned by local families, but also spent a few nights in tents.
 Our guide was a wonderful British woman who runs a travel company focused exclusively in Mongolia.
 Her #1 driver and partner is Turuu.
 Both were amazing – if anyone is looking for a unique travel adventure, this is the place, and this is the team!

 One of the revelations of our trip was that Ryan is quite the little adventurer.
 He was always up for another hike or another climb.

 Catherine loved the wide open spaces too and so did Jack, but Jack didn’t like the enclosed spaces.
 Here’s Ryan trying to talk him into his first trip to the outhouse.

 Catherine met an adorable Mongolian girl at one of our stops.
 They became fast friends, even though they couldn’t understand each other.
 It’s really cool how much kids can communicate and play even in different languages.
 Our last stop in Mongolia was at Khongoryn Els in the Gobi Desert.
 The sand dunes are stunning!
 It was a gruelling climb to the top of the highest dune just before sunset…but the view was worth the effort.

 We can’t write a blog post about Mongolia without including a camel picture.
 We’ll spare you from the pictures of the camel ride!